richhard6/instaclonDB/README.md

 API Made with node with express using dbsm mysql.

+To use this API you must first run the script
+`bash npm run initDB` followed by
+`bash npm run dev `

 # Features

 -   Two possible users until now, registered and non registered (anonymous)